tardis-sn/tardis/docs/introduction.rst

 ************

-TARDIS is a package that creates
+TARDIS is a package that creates synthetic spectra for simple models of supernova ejecta.